VRamazing/Blog/_posts/2017-10-20-Spiritual-Elevation.md

 going through ascession symtoms so I used to sleep early and wake up late to ease the pain.I will probably write another post about my spiritual experiences.I believe I am really close to the climax.Hope this ends soon.

-Working on anymore projects don't seem to motivate me.Everything seems similar and boring.Things that seem to excite me don't seem to excite me anymore.In such a state what should a person do.
+Working on anymore projects don't seem to motivate me.Everything seems similar and boring.Things that seemed to excite me don't seem to excite me anymore.In such a state what should a person do.
 I am not depressed, I feel happy when I sit idle and  be present in the moment.I used to feel contrary in the past as I was a kind of person who likes to utilize most of his time.At present forcing myself to work depresses me to lowest bottom(Wishing I was dead instead).
 I don't think such a state is good on a long term.